vectara/vectara-ui/README.md

 # Vectara UI

 This is Vectara's design system, codified as a React component library.
+It's intended solely for consumption by Vectara and currently it isn't available for public use under any license.
+For more information see [NO_LICENSE](./NO_LICENSE).

 ## Usage